Azure/data-api-builder/docs/GetStarted.md

 # Introduction

-# Deploy docker container from DockerHub
+# Deploy docker container from DockerHub (Prebuilt image)
 N.B.
+This section only applies if you want to use a prebuilt image, if you want to build it yourself, move on to the next section (Build and deploy as Docker Container)

-The image is currently hosted in a temporary location, so you might not have access to the image.
+N.B.
+The image is currently hosted in a temporary location, so you might not have access to it.

 1. Pull the docker image:
 ```bash